hdShang/arxiv-daily/docs/cs-CL/2025-05-08/papers/250505298v2-toward-reasonable-parrots-why-large-language-models-should-argue-wit.md

 ---
 layout: default
-title: Toward Reasonable Parrots: Why Large Language Models Should Argue with Us by Design
+title: "Toward Reasonable Parrots: Why Large Language Models Should Argue with Us by Design"
 ---

 # Toward Reasonable Parrots: Why Large Language Models Should Argue with Us by Design